Aino Karppinen

-Aino Karppinen (born 7 August 1997) is a Finnish ice hockey player and member of the Finnish national team, currently playing in the Swedish Women's Hockey League (SDHL) with AIK Hockey Dam.
+Aino Karppinen (born 7 August 1997) is a Finnish ice hockey player and member of the Finnish national team.
+She plays in the Swedish Women's Hockey League (SDHL) with Skellefteå AIK.

 Playing career

 Karppinen developed in the youth department of Rovaniemen Kiekko (RoKi), an ice hockey club in her hometown of Rovaniemi.
 She debuted at the women's senior level with RoKi Naiset in the 2013–14 season of the Naisten Mestis, during which she played a total of six matches.
 Over the following seasons, she variously played with RoKi Naiset and the RoKi under-16 and under-18 men's teams.
 During the 2016–17 Naisten Mestis season, Karppinen served as RoKi Naiset's alternate captain.

 In the 2018–19 season, she moved to Oulu to play with Kärpät Naiset of the Naisten Liiga.
 With Kärpät, she won Finnish Championship bronze in 2019 and the team qualified for the 2020 bronze medal game before the playoffs were cancelled due to the COVID-19 pandemic.

 After RoKi Naiset gained promotion to the Naisten Liiga at the conclusion of the 2019–20 season, Karppinen returned to her home club for the 2020–21 Naisten Liiga season.
 In addition to playing with RoKi Naiset, she also played 21 games with the RoKi U18 men's team in the 2020–21 U18 Mestis season.